For a PDF copy of the flier and a list of sweat lodge protocols, please click on the image to the right.

-In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of Buddhism, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
+In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of meditation, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
 Other learning processes that helped form who I am include studying sacred plant medicines with the Shipibo in Peru and worked in a healing center in the Amazon Jungle.

 Six years ago, I rented space on an organic farm.
 The land was very spiritually charged and the owner invited me to build a lodge.
 He had wanted one for quite some time.
 I met with my Lakota elder and asked for permission.
 I did another vision quest and he gifted me my pipe.
 He said, “You cannot charge for this lodge and you must hold one for all who call for it.”
 I built the lodge and soon I was receiving calls from those in need of healing, including addicts.
 Having recovered myself I always answer anyone's call.
 I never charged.
 I did this for years.
 The fact is, I was losing money.
 I couldn't aﬀord to do the healing anymore with all the costs that the lodge incurs.
 There are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
 Plus the cost of renting the land.
 It all adds up.
 I went back to my elder and asked if I could charge.
 He said, “Of course.
 You have paid your dues.
 I didn't want you to go broke healing people.
 You have earned it.”